nlevnaut/skyPi/README.md

 #skyPi
-High-Altitude Ballooning with a Raspberry Pi
 ============================================

-skyPi allows a Raspberry Pi to send low-resolution images over SSTV from a high-altitude balloon, while storing high-resolution images locally.
+skyPi allows a Raspberry Pi to send low-resolution images over SSTV from a high-altitude balloon (or, optionally, the ground), while storing high-resolution images locally.

 Installation
 ------------